belaventer/healthy-meal-planner/README.md

 **Servings Page**: page exclusive for administrator users to display the serving options available on the database.

+**Built Meal Page**: page used to add a new personalized meal on the database following the guidelines recommendation.

 ### Existing Features

 - **Navigation Bar:** The navigation bar is present at the top and collapses to a side bar for mobile view.
 The options present on the navigation bar, are conditional to the amount of credentials of the session.
 - **Manage Servings:** From the Servings page, the administrator can add, update or delete serving options available on the database.
+- **Manage Meals:** From the Profile page, the user can add, update or deleted personalized meals on the database.

 ### Features left to implement